 Be concrete, but don’t limit yourself.
 State clearly what you offer, but also explain that you welcome all the interesting projects.
 You don’t want to miss out on opportunities just because you only offer certain types of services.
 As a beginner creative freelancer, you also want to try your hand at different projects before you find your niche.

 Creative freelancing is based on having a great portfolio.
 While other service-based freelancers can engage in sales and marketing tactics and show off their resume, these tactics are rarely available to creative people.
-Creative work defines you as a person, it’s your biography, story, and an indispensable part of your personality.
+Creative design defines you as a person, it’s your biography, story, and an indispensable part of your personality.
 So if you have an awful portfolio, no website can help make you successful.
 If however, you have great work to show, and your website supports your image of an expert and a creative person, who is bursting with ideas, you can be sure to find success in the online and offline worlds.